 The station is located in Building 208 at Johnson Space Center.
-Bldg 208 is located at the east end of the north parking lot of the Gilruth Center, the employee’s recreation center.
-The ‘shack’ is located in the center of the building and features a back door.
+Building 208 is located at the east end of the north parking lot of the Gilruth Center, the employee’s recreation center.
+The shack is located in the center of the building and features a back door.
 We share the building with Lunarfins, the SCUBA club here at JSC, the grounds-maintenance garage, the umpire/referee room, a concession stand, and restrooms.
 The club room has about 500 square feet of floor space.

-About mid-March 2007, the building housing the W5RRR station, the JSC Lunarfins scuba club and the grounds-maintenance garage was demolished, the slab broken up and removed.
+Around mid-March 2007, the building housing the W5RRR station, the JSC Lunarfins scuba club and the grounds-maintenance garage was demolished, the slab broken up and removed.
 A new slab was poured and the building constructed.
 It took a while longer than expected due to a couple of hurricanes and heavy rainy seasons.
-Click here to see pictures of the progress of to new building.

 Like our old facility, the club station has a satellite VHF/UHF operating console, 3 HF and 1 VHF/UHF operating tables.
 The floor was carpeted; however, after Hurricane Harvey it was decided to tile the floor.
 Additionally, a fresh coat of paint was added to the walls.
 All cable runs are made in a cable tray around the perimeter of the room about 18″ below the ceiling.

 Today’s HF Stations

 The only station in our repertoire of HF radios without an amplifier is the Icom IC-781 HF transceiver.
 It once had an awesome matching amplifier: the IC-4KL, a 1,500 watt, autotune amplifier.
 It was the workhorse station for the club for many years.
 Sadly, a ‘black-box’ power supply in the amplifier failed and Icom service department could not repair it.
-Due to an admin error at Icom, they also determined that we should never have received that particular amplifier in the first place and so refused to return it to JSCARC.
+Due to an admin error at Icom, they also determined that we should never have received that particular amplifier in the first place and refused to return it to JSCARC.

 This station is a great CW station to operate.
 Semi-automatic antenna tuning of the transceiver and the amplifier make this station an easy and reliable station to operate.
 The matching FL-7000 amp is a solid state linear pumping out 500-700W output.